automotive-grade-linux/docs-sources/docs/getting-started/machines/renesas.md

 m3ulcb login: root
 ```

-Logging in on the console is easy:

-* login is 'root'
-* password is empty (not asked)

-### Network access
+At the prompt, login by using `root` as the login.
+The password is "empty" so you should not be prompted for the password.

+### Determining the Board's IP Address

-If the board is connected to a local network using ethernet and if a DHCP server is able to distribute IP addresses,
+If your board is connected to a local network using Ethernet and
+if a DHCP server is able to distribute IP addresses,
-you can then determine the Gen3 board IP address and log in using ssh:
+you can determine the board's IP address and log in using `ssh`.

+Here is an example for the **m3ulcb** board:

 ```bash
 m3ulcb login: root